· ·

 Women who skateboard – practice makes perfect

-Skateboarders of all ages who wish to meet up with others worldwide, join these Facebook groups:
+Skateboarders of all ages who wish to meet up with others worldwide, join this Facebook group:

 Women skateboarders: Yumiko and Kay in Los Angeles, CA